Framework Category

 Does your organization have a documented process for the timely return and secure disposal of assets containing organizational data?

-This question assesses whether your organization has formal procedures to ensure that all company assets (laptops, mobile devices, storage media, etc.) containing sensitive data are either returned or properly destroyed when no longer needed or when employees leave.
+Asset recovery and disposal is the concern: whether a documented process ensures that devices and media holding organizational data are returned or securely destroyed once no longer needed.
 Without proper asset return and disposal processes, organizational data may remain accessible to unauthorized individuals, potentially leading to data breaches or compliance violations.

 Does your organization have a documented process for terminating or transitioning supplier relationships that specifically addresses supply chain security risks and resilience?

-This question assesses whether your organization has formal procedures to manage the security implications when ending or changing supplier relationships.
+Secure supplier offboarding is what's being checked, namely whether you have a documented process for ending or transitioning supplier relationships that addresses supply chain security and resilience.
 Without proper termination/transition planning, organizations risk data breaches, service disruptions, or compliance violations during these critical periods.

 Has your organization implemented a formal supplier termination process that addresses data security and system access risks?